henrylao/pychatbot/README.md

         * [ ] NPS Chat Corpus: http://faculty.nps.edu/cmartell/NPSChat.htm

 ## *References*
+Much of this project could not have been done without information from others.
+This is an attempt at creating an exhaustive list of all the applicable technologies and resources applied during this project's timeline.

 #### Modular Application Development
 * Application Factory Pattern: https://flask.palletsprojects.com/en/0.12.x/patterns/appfactories/
 * Flask and Creating Modular Apps: https://flask.palletsprojects.com/en/0.12.x/blueprints/#blueprints